lauren-homan/logistic_growth/README.md

 summary(model2)
 ```
 Next, we want to create a model for the stage of growth where we expect to observe a plateau, hence have filtered the data to only include values of t greater than 1800.

-We require 2 separate linear models because we predict there to be 2 distinct growth stages, each of which will have a different rate of growth.
+We require 2 separate linear models because we predict there to be 2 distinct growth stages.

 # Script to plot the logistic growth data